michalk-k/Home-Assistant-TimscaleDB/docs/index.md

 WHERE datname = CURRENT_CATALOG AND split_part(cfg, '=', 1) = 'TimeZone';
 ```

-The query outputs one or two rows.
+The query outputs server row and optionally database one.
 Server row indicates default server settings.
 TimescaleDB add-on sets it to UTC.
 Database row shows the setting for the current database.
 If exists it will override server setting.
 If this setting matches your desired timezone - then we are done there.

 Otherwise we need to set it up either for database or a login role(s).
 I suggest to set it up for database if there are no reasoins against.
 It will be taken into account by background TimescaleDB processes described later on.